 The stress, anxiety, and depression felt by some with ADHD may be helped by ylang-ylang and chamomile oils.
 Both of these essential oils may also have the ability to calm, reduce anxiety, and possibly even help with some forms of depression.

 Sandalwood oil has been shown in studies to have medicinal properties that help with inflammation and possibly even some cancers.
 However, some believe it can also help to relax, calm, and improve mental clarity in people with ADHD.

-Frankincense may be able to help children with ADHD focus better.
+Frankincense may be able to help people with ADHD focus better.
 It may also help reduce some negative emotions that are common in people with ADHD.

 Peppermint oil is believed to have a soothing effect.
 It can help relax and calm the restlessness many with ADHD feel.
 People with sensitive skin should dilute this essential oil even more by adding more carrier oil or less essential oil.

 ADHD is most common in children.
-Therefore, the use of essential oils in children with ADHD is the same as for adults.
-However, check with your child’s doctor before using essential oils.
+The use of essential oils in children with ADHD needs more research.
+Children may be more sensitive to essential oils and significant caution must be used.
+Check with your child's doctor before using essential oils.

 Essential oils may be used in bath water, with massage, topically on your skin, and with a diffuser.
 In treating the symptoms of ADHD, the oil is most commonly diffused into the air and gradually breathed in.
 You do not have to use a diffuser to get the same result.
 A few drops placed near, but not on, your nose can have the same effect.

 The oil may first need to be mixed with a carrier oil.
 It’s important to note that essential oils may cause your skin to become painfully irritated if directly applied through massage or in a bath.
 This irritation may be increased for children, so use topically with caution or avoid using them topically at all on children.